agnescameron/teaching-site/_posts/hunter/2020-02-10-any-requests.md

 **requesting from code**
 When we want to make a HTTP request as part of a website, we do this using a Javascript module.
 There are a few different ways to do this: this guide has a [comparison between ajax, axios and fetch ](https://www.freecodecamp.org/news/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa/).
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the most modern of these, and the one I tend to recommend.
 It's *not supported* by internet explorer (NB this is a theme you'll notice as we go along...)

-Testing these on localhost isn't always so straightforward though: this is because of a security feature called [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) -- cross-origin resource sharing.
-You get an error like ` No 'Access-Control-Allow-Origin' header is present on the requested resource.` There are two ways to get around this:
+Testing these on localhost isn't always so straightforward though: this is because of a security feature attached to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) -- cross-origin resource sharing.
+It's to protect you from evil sites trying to steal information from your cookies (good), but it also means that friendly sites get blocked too.
+You get an error like ` No 'Access-Control-Allow-Origin' header is present on the requested resource.` [This article](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9) gives a good breakdown of why these errors occur.
+There are two ways to get around this:

-* if you're comfortable using [node.js](https://nodejs.org/en/) (or a framework like React or Angular), then use node to run your app. include the line `const fetch = require("node-fetch")` at the top of the file, and run `npm install -g node-fetch` on your computer
+* if you're comfortable using [node.js](https://nodejs.org/en/) (or a framework like React or Angular), then use node to run your app. include the line `const fetch = require("node-fetch")` at the top of the file, and run `npm install -g node-fetch` on your computer.
+This software will run a small server, which will handle the request before it gets passed to the client.
+This solution is known as a proxy.
-* if you just want to use vanilla JS, then install [this chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf), or [this firefox extension](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/).
-Click on it and reload when you need to test your app!
+* use CORS-anywhere: just put `https://cors-anywhere.herokuapp.com/` on the beginning of your url: this will act as a 'proxy' for the request, and add in a header that will stop the browser from freaking out.
+It's a really convenient solution if you don't want to run your own proxy.

 **API**
 Some URLs are intended not to contain a webpage at the other end, but instead some kind of data.
 These are called 'endpoints', and the way you access them is called an API.
 This means that, when you send a request to that endpoint, rather than getting a lump of HTML back, you'll instead get something you want (normally some kind of object!).